Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 </record>
 ```

+### METS and ALTO XML

+Any METS file can be imported as long as the profile uses Dublin Core metadata.
+Else, the class should be extended.

+The associated [Alto] file, an OCR format, can be ingested too as text.
+The
+plugin [Ocr Element Set] should be installed first to create fields for it,
+because texts are saved at file level.
+Else, a hook can be used to import data
+somewhere else.

+The plugin [Ocr Element Set] saves ocr about each image at file level, so the
+option "File Metadata" should be set.

+Two extra parameters can be managed:

+- "mets_fileGrp_document": allows to set the main file, if wanted and if any
+("document" by default).
+- "mets_fileGrps": allows to set the groups of files to import.
+This avoids
+to import only main files and not the thumbnails or other unwanted files.
+The
+default is "master, ocr, MASTER, OCR".
+If set to empty, only the first file
+group will be imported.

+Note: The namespace of the xslt stylesheets may need to be changed according to
+your files, or extend the class "OaiPmhStaticRepository_Mapping_Mets".

+### Table via OpenDocument Spreadsheet (`ods`)

+See examples in `tests/suite/_files/Folder_Test/External_Metadata.ods` and
+`tests/suite/_files/Folder_Test_Update/External_Metadata_Update.ods`.

+The first row of each sheet represents the element to import.
+Order of columns
+is not important.
+Unknown headers should be managed by the formats.

+One row can represent multiple records and multiple rows can represent one
+record.
+This is the case for example for a file without metadata that is set on
+a row for an item, or when there is a new collection on the same row, or when
+there are multiple files attached to an item.

+To add multiple values to the same element, for example multiple authors, three
+ways can be used:

+1. Set them in one or multiple columns with the same header;
+2. Fill the cell with multiple values separated by an element delimiter, like
+pipe `|` or a character `end of line`;
+3. Repeat the data in some other rows, as long as the identifier is set and that
+there is no column "action", in which case each row is processed separately.

+Metadata for a file should be set after the item ones and require a column
+`Document` that indicates the item to which the file is attached.

+Beside the [fork of Csv Import], some headers changed:

+- `ItemType` and `RecordType` are replaced by `Item Type` and `Record Type`;
+- `FileUrl` is replaced by `Files` (or `File`);
+- Extra data are now written with the array notation, so they are different from
+standard elements: for example, `geolocation : latitude` is replaced by `geolocation [ latitude ]`;
+- The standard delimiter ":" can still be used for extra data, but the value
+will be an array like other elements, not a string;
+- As identifier, it's recommended to use a true value from an element field like
+the "Dubliin Core:Identifier";
+- To enter an empty value, that may be required by some extra data like the
+standard [Geolocation] plugin, enter the value "Empty value" (case sensitive) or
+the one you specified; This may be required when the action is "replace" too.
+- if an extra data has only one value, it will be a string.
+To force an array,
+add an element delimiter ("|" by default).
+- TODO Convert OpenDocument styles into html ones.

+Three modes allows to link collections, items and files between rows.

+- The recommended format is the cleares: fill a column "Collection" for items
+and a column "Item" for files, where the value is the identifier, that is
+generally the "Dublin Core:Identifier".
+- An index may be used with the column "name".
+All rows with the same name
+belong to the same document.
+- Else, the documents are processed as ordered, so a file belong to the previous
+item.
+This is always the case if there is a column "action".

-### Text
+### Text (example for testing purpose)

-The text format for the metadata is a simple tagged file format, very similar to
+The text format for the metadata is just an example to try the plugin.It's a
-`.ini` formats: a metadata is a line that starts with the name of the element
+simple tagged file format, very similar to `.ini` formats: a metadata is a line
+that starts with the name of the element set (`Dublin Core` by default),
-set (`Dublin Core` by default), followed by a colon `:` and by the name of the
+followed by a colon `:` and by the name of the element (`Title`).
+The value is
-element (`Title`).
-The value is separated from the field name with an equal sign
+separated from the field name with an equal sign `=`.
+If this character is not
-`=`.
-If this character is not present, the line is ignored, so it can be a
+present, the line is ignored, so it can be a comment.
+If an element has multiple
-comment.
-If an element has multiple lines, next lines start with two non
+lines, next lines start with two non significant spaces.
+Fields names and values
-significant spaces.
-Fields names and values are trimmed.
-Because values are
+are trimmed.
+Because values are trimmed, an empty line between two fields is not
-trimmed, an empty line between two fields is not taken into account.
-Fields are
+taken into account.
+Fields are repeatable.
+All documents in a file are merged.
-repeatable.

 The `File` field, with the path to the file (absolute or relative to the
 metadata file), is needed only for a flat folder or when there are metadata for